 Disputes often arise around succession issues when the next generation of the family begin to take a more prominent role or when ownership is transferred.
 Planning for succession is of key importance for a family business, but this cannot always eliminate the risk of conflict.
 Disputes can arise if there is a disagreement on future course of the business, which family members should work in the business, and how the rewards should be shared.

 Our experience is that such disputes need to be addressed quickly, robustly and sensibly.
-If a dispute results in court proceedings having to be issued, then the conflict tends to be long, costly and destructive.
+If a dispute results in Court proceedings having to be issued, then the conflict tends to be long, costly and destructive.
 Irrespective of which side “comes out on top”, the process often has a bruising effect on the business and family relationships.
 We can assist you in settling a dispute early through negotiations, avoiding lengthy and expensive Court proceedings.

 We have many years’ experience in dealing with disputes within family businesses and several of our lawyers are trained mediators.
 We can advise and represent you on Alternative Dispute Resolution processes such as mediation, conciliation, arbitration and early neutral evaluation.
 Ultimately, it’s important to achieve solutions that all parties buy-in to, allows the business to move on and preserves family relationships.